Tgopal00/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 - Consists of 18 files that contains personal tracker information from 30 fitbit users which includes, but is not limited to: minute-level output for physical activity, heart rate, and sleep monitoring, daily activity, and steps.

 ### 2c.
 Does the Data ROCCC?
+A good data source is: **R**eliable, **O**riginal, **C**omprehensive, **C**urrent, and **C**ited.
+In other words, it ROCCC's!
+I will examine the dataset based on these five factors to determine if the dataset is a good source of data.
+- **Reliable**
+   - LOW - The dataset consists of a small sample of fitbit users which will weaken the analysis.
+In addition to this, some of the files in the dataset do not contain information for all the fitbit users.
+For example, one of the files contains data on only eight fitbit users.
+- **Orginal**
+  - LOW - A third party provider, Amazon Mechanical Turk, is used to collect the data
+- **Comprehensive**
+  - LOW to MED - The dataset contains some factors (e.g. sleep, activity) that are important to Bellabeat products and which will be significant in the analysis phase.
+However, the dataset is still with limitations since it does not consider other factors (e.g. stress, hydration levels, reproductive health, diet, etc.) which would strengthen the analysis.
+- **Current**
+  - LOW - The data was collected in 2016, which means this dataset is over 7 years old.
+- **Cited**
+  - LOW - The data was collected by Amazon Mechanical Turk, a third party provider.
+While the dataset was made available through [Mobius](https://www.kaggle.com/arashnic), and is expected to be updated annually, the dataset is still outdated.

 ### 2d.
 Final Selection of Data Files